hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/DNS.md

 subdomain is what is before the second to last dot for exemple in register.google.com register is the subdomain

-you can have as much subdomain you want on the same second main level domain
+you can have as much subdomain you want on the same second main level domain different types of DNS

+A Record for ipv4 RESOLVING

+AAAA